zabulus/core/doc/sql.extensions/README.builtin_functions.txt

 --------

 Function:
-    Returns the amount of time from the first date/time/timestamp value to the second one.
+    Returns an exact numeric value representing the amount of time from the first date/time/timestamp value to the second one.

 Format:
     DATEDIFF( <timestamp_part> FROM <date_time> FOR <date_time> )